-Over the next two weeks, we will take a look into the future of climbing in a 4 part series.
+Over the next two weeks, we will take a look into the future of climbing (climbing in the year 2030) in a 4 part series.
 The sport has changed tremendously since 2000.
 Guest contributor John Burgman, author of Why We Climb, talked with experts in the climbing field to explore how the sport might progress in the next 15 years.

 “In 1952, Emil Zátopek won the 5-kilometer race, 10-kilometer race, and the marathon in the Helsinki Olympics,” Bechtel explains, using running performance as an analogy for climbing’s multiple types.
 “Widely regarded as the father of modern interval training, Zátopek never even raced a full marathon before the games.
 I think that a guy like Adam Ondra or Chris Sharma might be the Emil Zátopek of climbing—the last great all-rounder.
 In the future, there is not going to be a guy that can be both the best boulderer in the world and the best endurance route climber.”